StuartCowley/max-tauroza-weather-app/README.md

 ## How to use it

 Use the script `npm start` to run the app in development mode.
 Click on any of the 'More details' buttons to view the detailed forecast for that day.
-Search for a different town or city in the search bar.
+Search for a different town or city in the search bar to view the forecast for said town or city.

 ## Credits